ngrilly/www.grilly.com/content/_index.md

 ### Hey there 👋 I'm Nicolas.

-Executive and software engineer with a passion for technology and innovation.
-My background is mainly in digitalization, software engineering, IoT, machine learning, corporate innovation, digital marketing, batteries, electrification, and smart manufacturing.
+I am an executive and a seasonned software engineer with a passion for technology and innovation.
+My background spans several areas, including digitalization, software engineering, IoT, data science, corporate innovation, digital marketing, battery systems, and smart manufacturing.

-Currently CTO at Zacco, and formerly VP Innovation at Husqvarna Group and Head of Digitalization at Northvolt Systems.
-I've been leading teams and building products in startups, scale-ups, and large companies, in an international environment.
+I am currently the CTO at Zacco, and was formerly the VP of Innovation at Husqvarna Group and Head of Digitalization at Northvolt Systems.
+I've been leading teams and building products across startups, scale-ups, and large international companies.

 I live in Stockholm 🇸🇪, and I'm originally from La Rochelle 🇫🇷.